 What on earth am I here for, what is my purpose, God!
 I would get so very frustrated.
 I dove into work, staying busy training, shooting, and flying and visiting with buddies that had endured the same.
 I entered into the dark place and would fight my way out.
 The doctor that had started my PTSD treatment in Clarksville had moved to Plano so I was seeing her as often as possible, she was a gift from God.

 One day my SOF rep had told me about a brain center in Dallas that was treating Vets with TBI/PTSD so I researched the program and after 18 months of putting it off I entered Carrick Brain Center for their 2-week program.
 It turned my life around

 and was introduced to a therapist that worked with veterans that had TBI/PTSD.
 I saw her every week for 4 years, she saved my life.
 Her name is Tempa Sherrill, CEO-Stay the Course, a non-profit that works with Vets and First Responders in the DFW metro.
 You MUST talk about your fears, frustrations, failures, with someone.
 Do not hold it back or push it down into the abyss.
 Call a buddy and tell him you love him — it may save a life!

 Can you describe a little of your personal life these days in Texas?

 Life in Texas-Every day is a bonus, that is my motto.
-I never have a bad day, some are better than others, I have had a bad day.
+I never have a bad day; some are better than others.
 I am very active in my community and church family.
-I was baptized and attended the Walk to Emmaus, my Christian beliefs have grown exponentially.
+I was baptized and attended the Walk to Emmaus, and my Christian beliefs have grown exponentially.
 I have my own company and stay busy teaching safety and security to school districts.